Why-tw/Calculator/README.md

 # Calculator
-This is a simple calculator
+# This is a simple calculator
+# learning github